housegamer1/wrc_telemetry/README.md

 * <s>Add option to make the histo graph wider and remove the accelerometer graph as its not really useful with the data the telemetry provides</s>
 * Add maximum and average suspension travel speed
 * <s>Add average suspension travel amount</s>
-* <s>Record and store max and min suspension travel amound as well as max suspension travel speed for each car on tarmac and non tarmac.</s> Once all data is gathered, the tool can make more accurate statements about e.g. bottoming out
+* <s>Record and store max and min suspension travel amound as well as max suspension travel speed for each car on tarmac and non tarmac.
+Once all data is gathered, the tool can make more accurate statements about e.g. bottoming out</s>